Skip to content

 Realtime

-The kit’s AppHub is in BuildingBlocks/Web/Realtime/AppHub.cs.
+The kit’s AppHub is in BuildingBlocks/Web/Realtime/AppHub.cs, mapped at /api/v1/realtime/hub.
 On connect it joins the user to:

-• user:{userId} — for personal events (typing indicators on DMs, notification pushes)
+• user:{userId} — for personal events (notification pushes, channel-added)

 public async Task Typing(Guid channelId)